The zero-dispersion limit for the Benjamin--Ono equation on the circle: Introduction

 It is well-known that the resulting solution $u_B$ will not be uniquely determined by \eqref{eq: methodOfCharacteristics} for $t$ greater than the breaking time $T\coloneqq-(\inf_{x}2u_0'(x))^{-1}$ at which point the characteristics intersect (a shock has formed).
 But we embrace this defect and let $u_B$ be the multivalued function of values satisfying \eqref{eq: methodOfCharacteristics}.
 The aforementioned result of Miller--Xu can then be summarized as follows.
 For appropriately bell-shaped\footnote{See Definition 3.1.~in \cite{Miller1} for the precise assumptions.} initial data $u_0$ on the line, they demonstrate that the solutions $u^\varepsilon$ of \eqref{eq: BOepsilon} admit, for any $t>0$, the following weak limit in space as $\varepsilon\to 0$,

-with $u^B(t,x)=\{u_B^0(t,x)<u_B^1(t,x)<\dots<u_B^N(t,x)\}$; the alternating sum formula in \eqref{eq: alternatingSumFormula} presupposes that $(t,x)$ avoids the null set of caustics arising from the characteristics.
+with $u_B(t,x)=\{u_B^0(t,x)<u_B^1(t,x)<\dots<u_B^N(t,x)\}$; the alternating sum formula in \eqref{eq: alternatingSumFormula} presupposes that $(t,x)$ avoids the null set of caustics arising from the characteristics\footnote{See Remark \ref{rem: failureAtCaustics} for a discussion on what goes wrong at the caustics}.
 Furthermore, they proved that $u^\varepsilon\to ZD[u_0]$ strongly for $t<T=-(\inf_{x}2u_0'(x))^{-1}$; an indication that the dispersive shocks arise precisely at the same time as classical shocks form.
 It is worth noting that the corresponding formula for the zero-dispersion limit of KdV, is much more implicit than \eqref{eq: alternatingSumFormula}.

 While Miller and Xu posed strong restrictions on $u_0$ (necessitated by their method), they expected that their conclusion \eqref{eq: alternatingSumFormula} held for more general data.
 An alternate approach to the problem opened up when Gérard discovered the explicit formula for \eqref{eq: BO} \cite{ExplicitFormulaLine}.
-In \cite{ZeroDispersionLimitGerard}, he extended the result \eqref{eq: alternatingSumFormula} to all initial data $u_0\in L^2\cap L^\infty(\R)$; the same result was also proved by Chen \cite{ZeroDispersionLimitXiChen} shortly after in a more direct manner.
+In \cite{ZeroDispersionLimitGerard}, he extended the result \eqref{eq: alternatingSumFormula} to all initial data $u_0\in L^2\cap L^\infty(\R)$; shortly after, Chen \cite{ZeroDispersionLimitXiChen} extended the result to $L^2\cap L^\infty_{\mathrm{loc}}(\R)$ data of sublinear growth at infinity.
 In the spirit of Venakides for KdV, a recent paper \cite{OscillationsBO} also provides a leading-order description of the dispersive shocks of \eqref{eq: BO} for rational initial data on the line.

 However, corresponding results on the circle $\T$ (or equivalently, for periodic initial data), are almost nonexistent.
 The only proof of a zero-dispersion limit here is given by Gassot \cite{ZeroDispersionLouiseGassot}.
 Using the Birkhoff coordinates \cite{Birkhoff} of \eqref{eq: BO}, she computes zero-dispersion limit corresponding to bell-shaped initial data; the limit yet again agrees with \eqref{eq: alternatingSumFormula}.
 The restrictions on $u_0$ allowed Gassot to obtain asymptotic expressions, in the small-dispersion limit, for the eigenvalues of the corresponding Lax operator\footnote{It is for the same reason that Miller--Xu \cite{Miller1} require bell-shaped initial data.
 Such asymptotic expressions were first derived by Matsuno \cite{MATSUNO1,MATSUNO2}.} as needed to compute the Birkhoff coordinates.
 In contrast, the explicit formula for \eqref{eq: BO}, discovered after Gassot’s work, requires no knowledge of these eigenvalues and thus provides a more direct route to the zero-dispersion limit; this is the approach we take here.